Christopher-Bradshaw/ml/PCA.md

     * x = [some vars], y = x + some normally distributed random var. label == y > x then 1 else 0
     * if the random var has less variance than x, PCA would throw away x despite all info being contained in the random var.
     * "PCA is meant to be an unsupervised method and therefore not optimised for separating different class labels" [kaggle1]
+* PCA assumes that most of the information is along axis that have most of the variance.